danilocgsilva/a_vs_n/tests/laravel/seeding_users_time/README.md

 * Populate with 10.000 users names
 * Populate with 100.000 users names
 * Populate with 1.000.000 users names
+* Same testes performed in different databases, as mysql, mariadb, postgree, sql server

 And finally, checks the size of the database in each situation.

+## Disclaimer

+Although this is setted as Laravel framework test, it is a test that is more sigficant to the database test itself than a Laravel.
+Albeit using Faker still means using a tiny layer of php processing and the package itself.